If you have a passion for looking after the environment, you may have noticed the dental industry can be a bit of a nemesis.

 Toothpaste can be a potential challenge for the environment for a few different reasons.

 There is no evidence comparing the environmental impact of different toothpaste options, but we will update our content when they become available.

 One of the biggest environmental problems with toothpaste is that it is normally full of water.
 The addition of water to the mix is actually energy consuming in itself.

 The water also makes the paste heavy and bulkier to transport, using more energy for delivery of the product.
 This can be overcome by opting for toothpaste tablets or powders rather than pastes.
 Although these come with a change in consistency which can take some getting used to.

 Another challenge for toothpaste is the packaging it comes in.
 Traditional tubes are single use.
 Yet a standard tube of paste lasts only weeks or a couple of months.
 The standard way of making a toothpaste tube is with multiple materials, making them difficult to effectively recycle.
 Some brands are now designing “recyclable” tubes but you will need to compare this to your local recycling facilities to see if this is actually true.
-I go into this in more detail in our article on recycling toothpaste tubes.

 Reduce the waste produced by choosing refillable containers.
 This circular economy may include topping up from bulk containers in shops, or returning your empty jars for a new full one.
 These are more common for toothpaste tablets, and are the most environmentally friendly option.
 If this isn’t an option, the next best thing is to recycle any tubes or other packaging after use.
 Traditional tubes are difficult to recycle, although schemes such as Terracycle will accept them.
 Some retailers also accept tubes which are returned to them.